ruoyu-z/ruoyu-z.github.io/_pages/about.md

   - /about.html
 ---

 My name is Ruoyu Zhang.
-I am currently a Ph.D. student at Auburn University, where my work focuses on AI and CV.
+I am currently a MS student at Auburn University, where my work focuses on AI and CV.
 From Dec 2022 to Apr 2024, I dedicated myself to research.
 During this period, I completed a research paper, won the National First Prize in the Challenge Cup, and graduated top of my class with a Master’s degree from Guizhou University.
 I also received the First-Class Scholarship in 2023 and the Special-Class Scholarship in 2024, recognizing my hard work and self-driven attitude.
 My detailed background is outlined below:

 EDUCATION